Gender, Sexuality, and Women’s Studies

 - Map Plurality.
 Students understand anti-essentialist and non-normative praxes related to gender and sexuality.
 Drawing on the diverse expressions and embodiments of gender and sexuality across different historical periods, in distinct geographic regions, and among majoritarian and minoritarian communities, students examine the many ways identity, kinship, and desire are expressed.

 - Engage in Deconstruction.
 Students learn to question and challenge dominant models of knowledge production through engagement with underexplored and alternative texts, voices, and methods.
-Students seek ways of challenging dominant ideologies and hegemonic practices by exploring ideas and areas of study that are ignored or sidelines in mainstream academic contexts.
+Students seek ways of challenging dominant ideologies and hegemonic practices by exploring ideas and areas of study that are ignored or sidelined in mainstream academic contexts.

 GSWS majors at Bowdoin become engaged, informed, and resourceful readers and writers, capable of critical thinking and cultural analysis.